antmicro/kria-k26-devboard/README.md

 ## Overview

-This repository contains open hardware design files for a devkit created for Xilinx [Kria K26](https://www.xilinx.com/products/som/kria.html) System on Module (SoM).
+This repository contains open hardware design files for a devkit created for AMD-Xilinx [Kria K26](https://www.xilinx.com/products/som/kria.html) System on Module (SoM).

 This development board routes the I/O interfaces from the SoM and provides the necessary power buses.
 The design files were prepared in KiCad 6.